Rent safe and private dog parks hosted by locals

 woman with dogs

-• Exercise (without your dog): Exercise is a great way to relieve stress.
+• Exercise (without your dog): Physical exercise is a great way to relieve stress.
 Try to build some exercise into your schedule that doesn’t involve your dog, like going to the gym, yoga, or even just stretching by yourself.

 • Meditation: Meditation is another proven stress reliever and can be done almost anywhere, and for any length of time that’s comfortable for you.